aurelia/site-generator/lib/app/docs/api/binding/index.md

 #### Properties

-* `isBound:boolean` - Whether the binding is data-bound.
+* `isBound: boolean` - Whether the binding is data-bound.
-* `mode:bindingMode` - The directionality of the binding.
+* `mode: bindingMode` - The directionality of the binding.
-* `source:Scope` - The binding&#x27;s source.
+* `source: Scope` - The binding&#x27;s source.
-* `sourceExpression:Expression` - The expression to access/assign/connect the binding source property.
+* `sourceExpression: Expression` - The expression to access/assign/connect the binding source property.

 #### Methods

 * `bind(source: Scope): void` - Connects the binding to a scope.
-  * `source:Scope` - No description available.
+  * `source: Scope` - No description available.

 * `callSource(event: any): any` - Calls the source method with the specified args object.
 This method is present in event bindings like trigger/delegate.
-  * `event:any` - No description available.
+  * `event: any` - No description available.

 * `unbind(): void` - Disconnects the binding from a scope.

 * `updateSource(value: any): void` - Assigns a value to the source.
-  * `value:any` - No description available.
+  * `value: any` - No description available.

 * `updateTarget(value: any): void` - Assigns a value to the target.
-  * `value:any` - No description available.
+  * `value: any` - No description available.